google/dart-glfw/README.md

 Note that if you set the `GLFW_LIB` variable when compiling, you must also set `LD_LIBRARY_PATH` to include the same directory when running your program or the Dart VM will not be able to find `libglfw.so`.

-TODO(hstern): It is convenient for development to use the .so file, but for distribution purposes it is less useful.
-It would be nice to have an option to use the .a library as well.

 # Notes about the auto-generated bindings